 An essential for a family fun day!
 A family event wouldn’t be the same with a bouncy castle bobbing about in the background.
 But don't just stick to tradition - dive in with a surf simulator, inflatable boxing ring, or even a total wipeout course!

-From traditional school sports day games, to table tennis and mini golf, these kind of team games get everyone mixing (including the kids) and friendly competition is a great way to get people to relax outside the office.
+From traditional school sports day games, to table tennis and mini golf, these kind of outdoor team-building games get everyone mixing (including the kids) and friendly competition is a great way to get people to relax outside the office.

 Try something new and unleash your colleague’s unknown skills by offering something like a circus workshop or mobile climbing wall.
 While this might not be everyone's cup of tea, you'll definitely have some takers willing to give anything a go!

 Having something for everyone is an important part of an inclusive corporate fun day.
-So, for those who are less able (or willing!) to dive into the physical games, offer a more creative option, such as pottery painting or a cooking workshop.
+So, for those who are less able (or willing!) to dive into the physical games, offer a more creative option, such as indoor team-building activities like pottery painting or a cooking workshop.
 Or even something educational like an animal show.

 Magicians, clowns and face painters will all help to keep your employees and their families entertained during the day.
 If your event runs into the evening, a band or a cabaret show could be an extra treat.
 Consider your audience and make sure you choose something suitable for everyone.
 Think about when they will perform and where – do they need a stage or space to prepare?